Mano y Mente is a small, private artists´ residence program in Tularosa, a historic town in southern New Mexico.

-Mano y Mente studio program takes advantage of the local southern NM landscape (the White Sands region, Socorro mountain range, desert cliffs, and forest scenery) and gives artists space to pursue their own individual projects.
-The program runs for three months each session.
-In this time, the four participant artists will spend every other week traveling to local landscapes 3 days per landscape week.
-These weeks alternate with weeks spent in-studio where artists work on their individual projects, which can or cannot relate to inspiration drawn from the previous landscape painting week.
+Mano y Mente is a private artist-in-residence program in Tularosa, a historic town in southern New Mexico.
+The Mano y Mente program takes advantage of the local southern NM landscapes (the White Sands National Monument region, San Andres mountain ranges, Carrizozo Malpais lava flow, and desert cliffs) and gives artists space to pursue their own individual projects.
+The program runs for three months each session and there are two separate sessions with different artists each year.
+During each single session, the 3-4 participant artists spend every other week traveling to local landscapes.
+Landscape sitevisit weeks alternate with weeks spent in the studio where artists work on their individual projects, which can or cannot relate to inspiration drawn from the previous landscape painting week.

-During the middle and end of the program there will also be scheduled trips to local (Ruidoso and/or Deming) and northern New Mexico ( Santa Fe and/or Taos) galleries and museums.
+During the middle and end of the program there are scheduled trips to local and northern NM galleries and museums.
 At this time artists will be able to see the broad range of current and historical landscape art from New Mexico.
 Both the patron and the director of the program are art and local history enthusiasts and hope that each session’s participants leave New Mexico with the same zeal and curiosity.

 Participants

-Ideal candidates will have demonstrated their abilities in and commitment to the arts through a body of work which shows both range and focus, and, --very importantly--, past public displays (at cafes, restaurants, galleries, or other institutions).
+Ideal candidates will have demonstrated their abilities and commitment to the arts through bodies of work that show both range and focus.
+Further, candidates must demonstrate that they have previously exhibited their work (at galleries, public venues, or at other establishments) and have also participated in public art projects.
 Ideal candidates will also have some experience/years beyond the setting of formal education.

-Prospective artists need not concentrate exclusively on landscapes while with the program, but should desire to take advantage of the scenic natural settings of New Mexico.
+Prospective artists do not need to concentrate exclusively on art inspired by landscapes while with the program, but should desire to take advantage of the scenic natural settings of New Mexico.
 Artists will be expected to participate in the alternate-week landscape painting/drawing outings.

 As Mano y Mente is part of a loaned private residence, it is important that artists be mature, responsible, and respectful of the space.
 This will ensure the longevity of the program and the continuing good humor of its cowboy patron.
 The use of illegal substances on studio and housing property is not permitted.

 Mano y Mente provides utilities and free housing in shared apartments with a common kitchen.
-The actual studio is quite large, with plenty of space for each of 3-4 artists to spread out and create, equipped with easels, tables, and a clean-up space.
+The actual studio is quite large, with plenty of space for each of the 3-4 artists each session to spread out and create.
+It is equipped with easels, tables, and a clean-up space.
 The studio also provides some basic materials: gesso, staples for canvas stretching, and clean-up materials like turpentine and soap.

 The studio director drives the artists to the local landscape regions during the landscape painting weeks.
-The director also provides transportation to a larger local town ( Alamogordo) once a week, which has a greater option of stores and restaurants.
-There is also local bus which runs a few times a day between Tularosa and Alamogordo, which takes about 20-30 minutes each way between the center of each town.
+The director also provides transportation to a larger local town (Alamogordo) once a week, which provides more grocery and shopping options than does Tularosa.
+There is also local shuttle which runs a few times a day between Tularosa and Alamogordo, which takes about 20-30 minutes each way between the center of each town.

 Artists must bring with them or purchase/order all paints, canvases, and drawing materials they wish to use throughout the program.
-They pay for their own food (groceries and several cafes are close by) and their air transportation to the region of the program.
-The closest airport is an hour and a half’s drive from Tularosa, in El Paso, Texas.
+They pay for their own food (cafes and a grocery store are within walking distance) and their air transportation to the region of the program.
+The closest airport is an hour and a half drive from Tularosa, in El Paso, Texas.

 Applications